 You can embrace kid-friendly activities and live in the moment

-There are some activities that are just made for kids, be it traveling to an amusement park or sitting through a cool demonstration at a local museum, so going with just your SO (or, even weirder, alone) may get you some side eye.
-But, if you’re bringing your nieces and nephews along (or your own kids), you get to experience it without the judgey faces from other parents.
-Kids are also enviably better at practicing “mindfulness” than adults, as they don’t experience the same constant worrying, chatter, and stress that adults do, psychologist Steve Taylor writes.
-Because of that, they stay “present” in the moment and enjoy all the little details from these activities, like how brightly-colored the shells are they found on the beach, and can inspire adults to practice the same “mindfulness” -- which is key to relaxing whether you’re on vacation or in a yoga studio.
+There are some activities that are made for kids, be it traveling to an amusement park or participating in an activity or interactive exhibit at a science museum.
+Sure, you can do this with your partner or go alone, but you may get some side eye.
+If you’re bringing your nieces and nephews (or your own kids), you get to experience it without the judgey faces from other parents.
+Kids are also enviably better at practicing “mindfulness” than adults, as they don’t experience the same constant worrying, chatter, and stress that adults do.
+This is why they stay “present” in the moment and enjoy all the little details from these activities, like how brightly-colored the shells are they find on the beach, and can inspire adults to practice the same “mindfulness”—which is key to relaxing whether you’re on vacation or in a yoga studio.

 Most people assume that traveling (especially flying) with kids is a constant headache.
 But look a little closer and you’ll realize people are trying to help you every step along the way.
 Tell an airline you’re traveling with a small child, and you’ll get priority boarding at the airport.
 If you need a high chair at the restaurant, you’ll usually get bumped to a bigger table.
 Beyond that, kids often get insider access at attractions (be it a behind-the-scenes look at feeding fish at an aquarium or the chance to sit in the driver’s seat of a boat).
 Why?
 Because people can’t resist cute kids' faces, and love to inspire awe in them.
 Along the way, you’ll get to experience these things too—for the kids, of course.